laanp/NMS-Util/README.md

                       as deleting curves and associated constraints, while leaving objects intact

 Object Along Curve –  Enhanced Duplicate Object Along Curve module that gives you more control
-                      over orientation of the object, spacing along the curve, and adjustments on the fly
+                      over orientation of the object, spacing along the curve, and adjustments on the fly.
+					  Merged the Curve Creator into this module that gives you ability to add preset curves, as well as deleting curves and associated constraints, while leaving objects intact.